cher-ami/router/README.md

 ];
 ```

-2. Create new router instance in `FooPage` component.
+2. Children where defined in route who render `FooPage` component, so you can now create a new router instance in this component.

-**Only if it's a nested router**, you did not pass `routes` Router props again.
+**Only if it's a nested router, you must not pass `routes` Router props again**.
-The previous routes array, passed to the root component, will be used.
+The previous routes array, passed to the root component, will be used by `Router`.

+`Router` props `base` need to be the same than the path who contains children routes.
+In this case, `/foo` will be the new nested router base.
+The stack will then able to render `/foo/people` and `/foo/yolo`.

 ```jsx
 import React from "react";